jido/extremepriv/README.md

 The cipher key can be *copied to another device or app* to access the same information there.

-A future version of the page will demonstrate a page update which shows content supposed to be of interest to the user based on their sex.
+A future version of the page will demonstrate a page update which shows content supposed to be of interest to the user based on their gender.
 Because it loads different images depending on personal information, this is done server-side. *Only strictly relevant information is sent* and the server discards it as soon as it finishes preparing the appropriate images.

 The future page will also receive a *push notification* suggesting the user to check their inbox.